strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 for information on how to read the outputs.

-### Choosing a datasource for the `strong-gateway` data/metadata

-with LoopBack, it supports all the same data sources types (Microsoft SQL Server, MongoDB, MySQL, Oracle, and PostgreSQL).
-We'll demonstrate one NoSQL (MongoDB) and one relational database (MySQL) in this tutorial.

-- Datasources.json in gateway
-- Run setudb.js to create tables for relational db
-- Point to he docs for other types of datasources

 ####Step 6 - Use MongoDB for the auth server's data source

 #####Start MongoDB